kelseymh/G4CMP/README.md

 user code, and should be found automatically when linking an application.

-With the library built, any of the three demonstration programs (phonon, charge, and channeling) may be built as a normal GEANT4 user application.
+With the library built, any of the three demonstration programs (phonon, charge) may be built as a normal GEANT4 user application.
 From the top-level directory, use the command

 	make examples